Almost everyone who goes through a divorce knows about the economic and emotional upheaval that comes with it.

 “You’ve got a case here law student might ponder over in the years ahead,” she said.
 “Let’s see if we can find a way out.”

-She then dictated the terms of the Minutes of Settlement, which you can read here, but I will summarize.
+She then dictated the terms of the Minutes of Settlement, which I will smmarize for brevity.

 We had tried to sell the house for $220,000 but between the mortgage and the market it did not sell.

-The court ordered a paid professional appraisal and they duly reported, with documentation, that the house was worth $180,000.
+The court ordered a paid House Appraisal and they duly reported, with documentation, that the house was worth $180,000.